 Which Shoes Should I Wear for My Arch Type?

-Keep your arches in great shape with shoes that have firm, thick soles, good cushioning, and keep your heel stabilized (your heel should sit snugly in the back of your shoe).
+Keep your arches in great shape with shoes that have firm, thick soles, proper cushioning, and keep your heel stabilized (your heel should sit snugly in the back of your shoe).

 Shoes with cushioning are extra important if you have high arches.
 The shoes you’re looking for are typically heavier on cushioning and less rigid.
-Slip in high arch supports to add targeted cushioning and acupressure to help your feet absorb impact properly.
+Slip in high arch supports to help redistribute weight more evenly along the bottom of the foot.